crossfirev/AppliedDataAlg-CPE593/README.md

 # CPE593-AppliedDataAlg
-Homework Repository for CPE 593A, Applied Data Structures and Algorithms.
+Repository for work completed in CPE 593A, Applied Data Structures and Algorithms.